makandra/consul/README.md

 We have used Consul in combination with [assignable_values](https://github.com/makandra/assignable_values) to solve a variety of authorization requirements ranging from boring to bizarre.

+Also see our crash course video: [Solving bizare authorization requirements with Rails](http://bizarre-authorization.talks.makandra.com/).

 Describing a power for your application
 ---------------------------------------